atc0005/check-cert/README.md

   - issuer

 - Multiple certificate validation checks
-  - Expiration status for all certificates in a chain
+  - `Expiration` status for all certificates in a chain
     - not expired
     - expiring "soon"
       - warning threshold
       - critical threshold
-  - Hostname value for the leaf certificate in a chain
+  - `Hostname` value for the leaf certificate in a chain
     - see subsection for skipping hostname verification when the leaf certificate is missing SANs entries in the [configuration options](#configuration-options) section for details
-  - Subject Alternate Names (SANs) for the leaf certificate in a chain
+  - `Subject Alternate Names (SANs)` for the leaf certificate in a chain
     - if `SKIPSANSCHECKS` keyword is supplied as the value no SANs entry checks will be performed; this keyword is useful for defining a shared Nagios check command and service check where SANs list validation may not be desired for some certificate chains (e.g., those with a very long list of entries)
-  - Chain Order for the order of certificates in a chain
+  - `Chain Order` for the order of certificates in a chain
     - assert that leaf certificate is first in chain, followed by the intermediate which signed it, a potential second intermediate which signed the former and so on
     - current implementation objects to a single leaf cert in a chain, though this behavior may be moved to a separate validation check specific to intermediates
-    - current implementation notes the presence of a root certificate and cautions that some platforms will object to this, though this behavior may be moved to a separate validation check in the future
     - offers advice for replacing a certificate chain when specific CA vendors are matched
       - currently only Sectigo/InCommon is supported, though the plan is to support multiple CAs once further feedback is gathered
+  - `Root` for the presence of root certificates in a chain

 - Optional support for skipping hostname verification for a certificate when the SANs list is empty